Censorship in India: Internet

-India is classified as engaged in "selective" Internet filtering in the conflict/security and Internet tools areas and as showing "no evidence" of filtering in the political and social areas by the OpenNet Initiative in May 2007.
+India is classified as engaged in "selective" internet filtering in the conflict/security and internet tools areas, and as showing "no evidence" of filtering in the political and social areas by the OpenNet Initiative in May 2007.
 ONI states that:

-As a stable democracy with strong protections for press freedom, India’s experiments with Internet filtering have been brought into the fold of public discourse.
-The selective censorship of Web sites and blogs since 2003, made even more disjointed by the non-uniform responses of Internet service providers (ISPs), has inspired a clamour of opposition.
+As a stable democracy with strong protections for press freedom, India’s experiments with [internet] filtering have been brought into the fold of public discourse.
+The selective censorship of [websites] and blogs since 2003, made even more disjointed by the non-uniform responses of [internet] service providers (ISPs), has inspired a clamour of opposition.
 Clearly government regulation and implementation of filtering are still evolving. … Amidst widespread speculation in the media and blogosphere about the state of filtering in India, the sites actually blocked indicate that while the filtering system in place yields inconsistent results, it nevertheless continues to be aligned with and driven by government efforts.
-Government attempts at filtering have not been entirely effective, as blocked content has quickly migrated to other Web sites and users have found ways to circumvent filtering.
-The government has also been criticised for a poor understanding of the technical feasibility of censorship and for haphazardly choosing which Web sites to block.
+Government attempts at filtering have not been entirely effective, as blocked content has quickly migrated to other [websites] and users have found ways to circumvent filtering.
+The government has also been criticised for a poor understanding of the technical feasibility of censorship and for haphazardly choosing which [websites] to block.
 The amended IT Act, absolving intermediaries from being responsible for third-party created content, could signal stronger government monitoring in the future.

 A "Transparency Report" from Google indicates that the Government of India initiated 67 content removal requests between July and December 2010.

+After the beginning of the 2020-2021 China-India skirmishes, India banned TikTok.